Windows To Go USB Drive – A Revolution and Revelation

 - Make sure you only run the device on Windows 7 or Windows 8 (Not XP nor Vista)

 - Make sure you have shut down your PC before booting the Windows To Go USB

 - Make sure that you have completely shut down the PC or laptop before you remove the Windows To Go USB from the port.

 - Make sure you insert the USB directly to the PC or laptop and not through a USB hub.

 - If you accidentally pull out the USB device from the port, make sure you put it back within the next 60 seconds to return to where you left off, or else you’ll have to start over.

 The coming fall may just be the end of all our waiting as Windows said it will finally be releasing the Windows 8 Enterprise, together with a tool that will help create and set out Windows To Go USB flash drives.
 At the TechEd 2012, they gave out some samples through Kingston DT Ultimate devices to fortunate visitors who are lucky to test drive it.

-Don’t forget to check out our last blog post for a download.
+Don’t forget to check Microsoft’s site for a download.
 How will Windows 8 To Go on USB impact you?